-Various devices, cloud infrastructure, sensors, online business tools, etc - these are things that surround us day-to-day.
+Various devices, cloud infrastructure, sensors, online business tools, etc - these are things that surround our day-to-day.
 But have you ever wondered which technology lies behind the progress?
 The answer is “IoT”.
-It is an abbreviation meaning the Internet of things that appears to be the word of hype and a description of new era of digital world and e-Commerce in particular.
+It is an abbreviation meaning the Internet of things that appears to be the word of hype and a description of a new era of digital world and eCommerce in particular.

-One more modern phenomenon that has penetrated online trade industry is API.
-IoT and Application Programming Interface appear to be the revolutionary notions in e-Commerce that directly affect the way we do business.
-This duo which merges into the “APIs of Things” is able to provide a huge competitive value to your retail.
+One more modern phenomenon that has penetrated the online trade industry is API.
+IoT and Application Programming Interface appear to be the revolutionary notions in eCommerce that directly affect the way we do business.
+This duo which merges into the “APIs of Things” is able to provide hugely competitive value to your retail.

 Explore an article posted on IBM dev blog smartly describing “APIs of Things”.

 Most people readily agree there is significant synergy between APIs and the Internet of Things – but are all APIs made the same or is there something special about “APIs of things”?
 I believe there are indeed special considerations when delving into “APIs of things”.
 Here are a few:

 - “APIs of Things” cannot be changed unless you are the manufacturer of the thing under consideration.
 Even if you are indeed the manufacturer, you cannot easily change the APIs of things already existing in the world

 - “APIs of Things” must be designed to take into account physical concerns like network bandwidth and battery life.
 Things like sensors and wearable’s are particularly susceptible to these types of constraints.

 - “APIs of Things” are by definition un-managed “out-of-the-box”.
 If you want managed access to “APIs of Things” then you have to add a software proxy in front of them.